Activate portal features that meet patient needs

 - Create a user-friendly electronic records request process

-Patient portals have the potential to streamline provider workflow and improve patient engagement.
+Patient portals have the potential to streamline clinician workflow and improve patient engagement.

-But at first, providers may be overwhelmed by the number of features that portals offer or fear that using the portal will be cumbersome and ineffective.
+But at first, clinicians may be overwhelmed by the number of features that portals offer or fear that using the portal will be cumbersome and ineffective.

 - Handle administrative tasks, like booking appointments